jchristgit/bolt/docs/cogs/meta.md

 ```

 ### `.guide`
-A paginated overview that guides you through setting up bolt on your server.
+A paginated overview that guides you through setting up Bolt on your server.
 Keep in mind that paginated embeds automatically expire after 15 minutes.
 Feel free to re-run the command if it expires and you're still reading.
 ```js
 // Show bolt's built-in guide.